CodeConcisely/express-error-handling-with-graceful-shutdown/README.md

-# How to Handle Errors and Perform Graceful Shutdown in Express
+# Error handling with graceful shutdown in Express using TypeScript

-This is a demo project for [_How to Handle Errors in Express with TypeScript_](https://www.codeconcisely.com/posts/how-to-handle-errors-in-express-with-typescript/) and [_How to Gracefully Shut Down an Express Application _](https://www.codeconcisely.com/posts/how-to-gracefully-shut-down-an-express-application/) blog posts.
+This is a demo project for [_How to Handle Errors in Express with TypeScript_](https://www.codeconcisely.com/posts/how-to-handle-errors-in-express-with-typescript/) and [_Graceful Shutdown in Express_](https://www.codeconcisely.com/posts/graceful-shutdown-in-express/) blog posts.